matthias-prangl/hsro-inf-kp.github.io/Exercise/README.md

 By simply changing `i32` to `&str` you get a bunch of really helpful compiler errors.
 Try to solve the exercise with those errors

+Here you also have to uncomment the tests in the `simple_stack/tests/simple_stack.rs`, and comment the tests using the integer simple_stack.